CumulusNetworks/docs/content/guides/Cumulus-nsxt.md

 ### MLAG Configuration Verification

-Our guide based on active/active LACP LAG upilnk profile, so all below MLAG show outputs presents MLAG interfaces `esxi01` and `esxi03`
+To verify configurations the command `net show clag` can be used.
+In this example `esxi01` and `esxi03` are the MLAG interfaces connected to ESXi hosts.

 {{< tabs "TABID012 ">}}
 {{< tab "leaf01 ">}}